RPeschke/pyHDL/readme.md

 ## Introduction

 PyHDL is a library which allowes one to write Python code and convert it to VHDL.
-The Main Goal of this library is to allow the user to write fully Object oriented code.
+The Main Goal of this library is to allow the user to write fully object oriented code.

 ## Getting Started

 ### Example1

 This Example is shows a single entity with two pocess blocks.

 - The First process block (```p1```) is a timed block, which means it gets sequentially executed until it reaches the yield statment and then waits for the appropriate time and then continues the execution.
 In the context of this example ```p1``` works as a clock generator.
 - The Second process block (```p2```) is a triggered process block which gets executed evertime the argument of ```rising_edge``` changes.
 This Process Block updates a signal (```counter```) amd a variable (```v_counter```).
 Similarly to VHDL the variable gets changed imidatly but is not avalible for any other process.
 The signal in contrast gets only changed after the process block but can be used in other process blocks.

 ```Python
 class tb_entity(v_entity):